Back Benchers

 Back Benchers (Class ka Pehla Din) is an Indian celebrity quiz show hosted by film producer and director, Farah Khan.
-The show debuted on Flipkart Video in October 2019, featuring Anil Kapoor and Shilpa Shetty as the first guests.
+The show debuted on Flipkart Video in October 2019, featuring Anil Kapoor and Shilpa Shetty as the first guests of the show.

 Overview

 Back Benchers is a non-fiction show which features Bollywood celebrities as students.
 Back Benchers is the first original series from Flipkart Video and can be watched for free on the Flipkart app in the Flipkart Video section.
 The show is hosted by Farah Khan who portrays the dean of the school.
 Every episode sees stars trying to get the position of a Back Bencher in Farah's class.
 The show puts the guests in the hot seat, testing their general knowledge through a series of oral as well as written tests.
 Celebrity guests can score marks on every right answer across three different rounds, additionally, guests can also score grace marks as awarded by Dean Farah Khan upon performing entertaining acts during the show.
-The series consists of 20 episodes in its first season and the first episode was broadcast on Flipkart on October 19, 2019.
+The series consists of 20 episodes in its first season and the first episode was broadcast on Flipkart on 19 October 2019.